top of page

 • reflecting deeply before responding

-You will be called to walk between colonial institutions and Indigenous wisdom systems.
+We are called to walk between colonial institutions and Indigenous wisdom systems.
 Learn to carry both and consider leading from:

 • sacred listening